Malvern College Qingdao

-The school operates from a new purpose-built campus of around 50 acres, which includes fantastic facilities such as an indoor swimming pool, a fitness suite, a very well equipped visual and performing arts centre, third-generation Astroturf and running track, archery facilities and a golf driving range.
-The famous Laoshan mountains, birthplace of Taoism and the source of Laoshan spring water, form a backdrop to the campus.
+The school operates from a new purpose-built campus of around 50 acres, which includes fantastic facilities such as an indoor swimming pool, a fitness suite, a very well-equipped visual and performing arts centre, third-generation Astroturf and running track, archery facilities, and a golf driving range.
+The famous Laoshan mountains, the birthplace of Taoism and the source of Laoshan spring water, form a backdrop to the campus.

 Malvern College Qingdao offers a rich programme of co-curricular activities and is a registered body for the International Duke of Edinburgh award scheme.
 There is an active Music department and regular opportunities to perform.
 All students are supported through a comprehensive pastoral system, with support from their Form Tutors and Heads of Year, and in the boarding houses by their Heads of House and Assistant Heads of House.